dbortoluzzi/ats-proto/DOCUMENTATION.md

 **interceptor**:
 - *auth*: intercepts the http requests, adding in the http header the private `token` in a transparent way. it intercepts also the error 401 (UNAUTHORIZED), returning the flow to the login page.
 - *auth-guard*: check every page changes if the `currentUser` object is persisted in the LocalStorage of the browser.
-If it's not present, return to login page.
+If it's not present, returns to login page.

 ## YET TO BE DEVELOPED...
 - Back end:
     - encryption of the password, using a hashing algorithm (with random salt)
     - now, for each account, it's available only one `token`, so the credentials (username, password) can be used once at the same time.
 Adding a list of `token` by user, this limit can be exceeded.
      It can be useful adding an expiration to the token.
+    - add a HTTP cache system head of `atm` microservice, caching json results.
 - Front end:
     - dockerization of the Angular APP (now it's bundled inside the NGINX container)
     - registration of an account